wujastyk/INDOLOGY/_projects/ss_project.md

 ---
 layout: page
 title: Project overview
-description: with background image
+description:
 img: assets/img/KL699-11r.png
 importance: 1
 category: work
 related_publications: true
 ---

-The *Compendium of Suśruta* (*Suśrutasaṃhitā*) is a world classic of ancient medicine, comparable in age and importance to the Hippocratic Corpus and the *Huangdi Neijing*.
-It is a substantial treatise written in the Sanskrit language presenting a systematic, scholarly form of medicine for diagnosing and treating the many ailments that patients presented in South Asia two thousand years ago.
-It is one of the founding treatises of Ayurveda, the indigenous medical system of South Asia, and it still informs indigenous medical practice in India and Ayurvedic complementary and alternative medical practice internationally.
+The *Compendium of Suśruta* (*Suśrutasaṃhitā*) is a world classic of ancient medicine, comparable in age and importance to the Greek Hippocratic Corpus and the Chinese *Huangdi Neijing*.
+It is a substantial treatise of 186 chapters, written in the Sanskrit language, that presents a systematic, scholarly form of medicine for diagnosing and treating the many ailments that patients presented in South Asia two thousand years ago.
+It is one of the founding treatises of Ayurveda, "The Knowledge of Life", the indigenous medical system of South Asia, and it still informs indigenous medical practice in India and Ayurvedic complementary and alternative medical practice internationally.
 The *Compendium* is perhaps most famous